neg89/portfolio/README.md

 Usage:
 -----------------

-Deploy to hosting as a website, or open the html file, locally, within your browser.
+Deploy to hosting as a website, or open the index.html file, locally, within your browser.